-The most popular truck in the transition era was the AAR Type Y truck (which was manufactured under license from Bettendorf, and is often incorrectly called the "Bettendorf" truck - think "Kleenex" for tissues).
-During WWII the Barber S-2, ASF A-3 Ride Control (solid bearing version), and National B-1 were introduced.
-After the war, and up to 1955, Allied Full Cushion trucks were used for high-speed service (they were banned in 1955 due to frequent derailments).
+The most popular truck in the transition era was the AAR Type Y truck.
+This was manufactured under license from Bettendorf, and is often incorrectly called the "Bettendorf" truck (think "Kleenex" for tissues).
+These are also identified as the Pennsylvania Railroad's 2D-F8 truck.

 Cabooses nearly always used leaf springs for softer rides (Barber-Bettendorf Swing Motion).